xmrstuff/monero-nats-publisher/README.md

-CLI meant to be passed as `--tx-notify` argument to Monero Wallet.
+CLI meant to be passed as `--tx-notify` argument to Monero Wallet, or `--block-notify` argument to Monero Daemon.

-It fetches extrac context about the tx from the Wallet RPC, and then pushes the tx with its context to NATS
+It fetches extra context about the tx from the Wallet RPC, or the block from the Monero Daemon RPC, and then pushes it to NATS

 It's an early work in progress